Nissan e-NV200 Combi (2014-2022) running costs

-The Nissan e-NV200 Combi is currently the cheapest electric seven-seaters on sale and its electric powertrain promises minuscule running costs
+The Nissan e-NV200 Combi is one of the cheapest electric seven-seaters on sale and its electric powertrain promises minuscule running costs

 Nissan e-NV200 Combi insurance group

 The e-NV200 Combi sits in insurance group 22.
 That’s higher than ratings for the Nissan Leaf, due in part to the Combi lacking the latest safety technology.

 Nissan offers its five-year/100,000-mile warranty on the e-NV200, while the electric components are covered for the same time period, but limited to a total distance of 60,000 miles.
 Nissan also offers breakdown cover for five years/100,000 miles.
 On top of that, the car's battery is guaranteed against loss of capacity (where it doesn’t charge up higher than nine bars out of 12 on the display) for eight years/100,000 miles.

 Nissan’s network of dealers is set up to handle aftersales care of electric models, and service plans are handled by dealers, rather than having a countrywide service scheme.

 In This Review

 - 1VerdictThe Nissan e-NV200 Combi is a seven-seat electric MPV that's temptingly affordable, but has been left behind by more recent arrivals to the market

 - 2Range, battery & chargingThe battery from the latest Nissan Leaf gives the e-NV200 Combi enough range to make it appealing for everyday use